GaloisInc/grease/doc/overrides.md

   startup override to be supplied _different_ arguments each time it is is invoked during refinement.

-## Target overrides
+## Address overrides

-GREASE automatically flags certain conditions as potential bugs, mostly [various undefined behaviors](undefined-behavior.md) (UBs).
-To induce GREASE to flag specific, non-UB states as bugs, users may supply a *target override* via `--target-override`.
-Target overrides are only available when executing binaries.
+Users may supply *address overrides* via `--address-override`, which are overrides that run when symbolic execution reaches a particular address (i.e., instruction pointer value).
+Address overrides are only available when executing binaries.

-A target override is associated with a specific address.
-A target override takes the register struct (e.g., `X86Regs`) as an input and returns a `Bool`.
+An address override takes the register struct (e.g., `X86Regs`) as an input and returns `Unit`.
 When control reaches the address in question, the override will be passed the current contents of the registers.
-If the returned `Bool` is satisfiable in the current context, then GREASE will report it as a bug.

-Target overrides are subject to a few limitations:
+Address overrides are subject to a few limitations:

 - They must terminate and return a total result.
 - They should not generate proof obligations (e.g., via assertions).
+- They may not modify memory.

 <!-- Copyright (c) Galois, Inc. 2024. -->